PKU-YuanGroup/ProLLaMA/README.md

 ## Highlights

 ### General training framework
-$\bullet$ We propose a training framework with scalability and efficiency that enables any general LLM to be trained as a proficient model for multiple tasks in Protein Language Processing.
+* We propose a training framework with scalability and efficiency that enables any general LLM to be trained as a proficient model for multiple tasks in Protein Language Processing.

 ### Powerful model
-$\bullet$ Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks.
+* Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks.

 ### Excellent performance
-$\bullet$ Experiments show that our ProLLaMA not only handles PLP tasks beyond the reach of existing ProLLMs but also achieves state-of-the-art results in the protein generation task where current ProLLMs are active.
+* Experiments show that our ProLLaMA not only handles PLP tasks beyond the reach of existing ProLLMs but also achieves state-of-the-art results in the protein generation task where current ProLLMs are active.

 ## Pipeline

+## Quick Start
+Follow the steps below to use our model for inference.
-## 1.Install Requirements
+### 1.Install Requirements

+* torch==2.0.1
+* transformers==4.35.0
 ```bash
 git clone https://github.com/Lyu6PosHao/ProLLaMA.git
 cd ProLLaMA
 pip install -r requirements.txt
 ```

-## 2.Download Model
+### 2.Download Model
 Download from [HuggingFace](https://huggingface.co/GreatCaptainNemo/ProLLaMA)

-## 3.Usage
+### 3.Usage
 As ProLLaMA's architecture is the same as LLaMA2, you can use ProLLaMA like using LLaMA2.

 Here are three ways.
-### Commandline
+* Commandline

 ```bash
 python main.py --model "GreatCaptainNemo/ProLLaMA" --interactive